[Learn Korean I11] -(으)ㄹ지, -는데요, -는걸요

 Yeah, I hear you.

-What I am going to tell you this time is the ending expression, especially used in
+I will tell you this time that the ending expression is mainly used in

 conversation.
-After you master it, you will sound much more native Korean.
+After you master it, you will sound much more like a native Korean.

-The first one is to tell your surprise at something unexpected by saying “Wow!
-I am surprised by that/ it is smth, isn’t it? ”
+First, express your surprise at something unexpected by saying, “Wow!
+I am surprised by that/ it is something, isn’t it? ”

-Then, let’s look at some examples from pattern one; when you get surprised at something unexpected.
+Then, let’s look at some examples from pattern one, such as when you get surprised at something unexpected.

 와, 오늘 날씨가 굉장히 더운데.

-Wow, today the weather is really hot, isn’t it?
+Wow, today the weather is hot, isn’t it?

 Here, you can express your feelings about the unexpected hot weather by using -(으)ㄴ데(요).